-While press-on nails are less expensive than going to a salon for a full treatment, we do spend good money on kits, and we want to make our investments worthwhile.
+While press-on nails are less expensive than going to a nail salon for a full treatment, we do spend good money on kits, and we want to make our investments worthwhile.

 For this reason, we tend to use nail glue as a perfectly normal step in the press-on application process.
 More often than not, it’s part of the instructions on the kit, and we don’t second-guess.

 The advantages of nail glue are many!
 First of all, it’s super easy to use, even on your first time.
 Just a little brush is all you need to make sure the nails press on properly, and after about 30 seconds of downward pressure, you’ve achieved a major style upgrade through gluing.